alefranz/MELT/docs/guide.md

 ### Assert log entries

 The sink exposes a property `LogEntries` that enumerates all the logs captured.
-Each entry exposes all the relevant property for a log.
+Each entry exposes the relevant properties of a log.

-For example, to test with xUnit that a single log has been emitted and it had a specific message:
+For example, to test with xUnit that a single log was emitted with a specific message:

 ```csharp
 var log = Assert.Single(_factory.GetSerilogTestLoggerSink().LogEntries);